-FTND note: The aim of this post is to challenge the shaming narrative that happens all too often in this fight against porn, and offer up an alternative narrative via a Fighter’s actual, real-life experience.
-It is not our intention to imply that anyone is obligated to date someone with a past porn issue, if they aren’t comfortable with dating them.
+FTND note: The aim of this post is to challenge the shaming narrative that happens all too often in this fight against porn and offer up an alternative narrative via a Fighter’s actual, real-life experience.
+It is not our intention to imply that anyone is obligated to date someone with a past porn issue if they aren’t comfortable with dating them.
 This woman’s story will look different from many other former partners of porn consumers, and that’s okay.
-Consider what she’s saying, and understand that in the end, it is up to every individual to decide what is best for them.
+Consider what she’s saying, and understand that it is up to every individual to decide what is best for them.
 We completely respect that.

 Many people contact Fight the New Drug to share their personal stories about how porn has affected their life or the life of a loved one.
 We consider these personal accounts very valuable because, while the science and research is powerful within its own right, personal accounts from real people seem to really hit home about the damage that pornography does to real lives.

-He trusted me with his nearly decade-long struggle right away when we started dating.
-I knew that it would be a challenge for both of us, but I loved him, and I chose to fight beside him.
+When we started dating, he immediately trusted me with his nearly decade-long struggle.
+I knew it would be a challenge for both of us, but I loved him and chose to fight beside him.
 We fought for a long time.
-And then one day, he just didn’t want to anymore.
+And then, one day, he just didn’t want to anymore.

-The man that I loved gave up fighting for our relationship and fell back into a world of other women.
-I tried not to take it personally, but trying to live up to the expectations set by photo-shopped women doing unrealistic things destroyed my confidence in our relationship, and in myself, and soon led to an eating disorder.
+The man I loved gave up fighting for our relationship and fell back into a world of other women.
+I tried not to take it personally, but trying to live up to the expectations set by photo-shopped women doing unrealistic things destroyed my confidence in our relationship and myself and soon led to an eating disorder.
 His lying and manipulating about his issues soon became emotional abuse.

 He gave up, I got out